DriesDelanghe/Activity-data-renderer/README.md

 #### Data is now more customizable
 More fields of an activity object can now be customized to more fit your needs
 - The max length of a scope object can now be set (the length will still be a random length but won't be longer than the max length)
-- The timestamp of the activities can now be set, options are:
+- The timestamp of the activities can now be set.
+The timespan will be calculated from the current date. options are:
     - Past hour
     - Past day
     - Past week